Special Air Service: Recruitment and training

-The first version of the SAS selection course was created by John Woodhouse in 1952.
+The original SAS selection course was created by John Woodhouse in 1952.
 The United Kingdom Special Forces do not recruit directly from the general public.
 All current members of the UK Armed Forces can apply for Special Forces selection, but the majority of candidates have historically come from a Royal Marines or Parachute Regiment background.
 Selections are held twice a year, once in summer and again in winter.

 Typically only 10% of candidates make it through the initial selection process.
 Between 2014 and 2022 there were more deaths in training and exercises than in combat against armed threats.
 In a group of approximately 200 candidates, most will drop out within the first few days, and fewer than 30 will remain by the end.
 Those who complete all phases of selection are transferred to an operational squadron.

 For applicants to the reserve component, 21 SAS and 23 SAS, the pathway involves comparable elements, apart from jungle training, but taken in blocks, spread out over a longer period, to fit in with the demands of participants' civilian careers.
 In October 2018, recruitment policy changed to allow women to become members of the SAS for the first time.
 In August 2021, two women became the first to pass the pre-selection course, making them eligible for the full course.